 Alpha-Lipoic Acid (ALA)

 ALA is one of the most powerful antioxidants available because it is both water- and oil-soluble.
 This means it can access every part of a cell, providing maximum protection against free radicals (molecules that rob the skin cells of collagen and accelerate the effects of aging).
-This super-powered antioxidant is included in anti-aging skin creams because of its ability to both fight skin photo-aging.
-Not just photoaging that’s currently occurring, but as well as rejuvenate the existing signs of aging.
+This super-powered antioxidant is included in anti-aging skin creams because of its ability to fight skin photo-aging.
+It is not just photoaging that’s currently occurring, but rejuvenating the existing signs of aging.

 Hyaluronic Acid